51390/ecap-stream/README.md

 host and forwards it to an external library, to be then recorded, adapted or filtered at will.
 The processed -- or unprocessed -- data is then sent back to the host.

-The intent of _eCap Stream_ is to provide a simpler interface than fully implementing the eCap protocol.
+The intent of this library is to provide a simpler interface than fully implementing the eCap protocol, and by that also supporting FFI implementations.

 ## Building